Maroon 5: 2002–2006: Songs About Jane and Dusick's departure

-Songs About Jane eventually reached No. 1 on the Australian albums (ARIA), while "Harder to Breathe" made the Top 20 singles charts in the US and UK, and Top 40 in Australia and New Zealand.
-The album also eventually climbed to number-one in the UK.
+Songs About Jane reached No. 1 on the Australian albums (ARIA), while "Harder to Breathe" made the Top 20 singles charts in the US and UK, and Top 40 in Australia and New Zealand.
+The album climbed to No. 1 in the UK.
 The second single, "This Love", reached number five in the US, number three in the UK, and number eight in Australia.
-The third single, "She Will Be Loved", reached the number five in both the US and the UK, and number-one in Australia.
+The third single, "She Will Be Loved", reached the number five in both the US and the UK, and number one in Australia.
 The fourth single, "Sunday Morning", reached the Top 40 in the US, UK, and Australia.
 Maroon 5 played Live 8, in Philadelphia in 2005.
-Their set included a cover of Neil Young's "Rockin' in the Free World" and frontman Levine performed with one of his heroes, and the closing act, Stevie Wonder.
-On May 13, 2005, in Santa Barbara, California, the band wrapped up the 2005 Honda Civic Tour, which it headlined.
+Their set included a cover of Neil Young's "Rockin' in the Free World" and frontman Levine performed with Stevie Wonder.
+On May 13, 2005, the band wrapped up the 2005 Honda Civic Tour, which it headlined.
 On June 9, 2005, the band performed at the American Film Institute's tribute to filmmaker George Lucas.
 Lucas himself had selected Maroon 5 for the event, as it was his children's favorite band at the time.
 Over the years of touring with the band their drummer, percussionist and backing vocalist Ryan Dusick had been suffering from the touring life.
 The strains of non-stop touring aggravated an old sports injury.
-After several absences from the tour with Ryland Steen and Josh Day taking his place, Dusick officially left the band in September 2006.
-Matt Flynn, the former drummer of Gavin DeGraw and The B-52's, joined the band as Dusick's replacement.
+After several absences from the tour with Ryland Steen and Josh Day taking his place, Dusick left the band in September 2006.
+Flynn officially joined the band as its second drummer.